gaultier/blog/wayland_from_scratch.md

 $ file wayland.ppm
 wayland.ppm: Netpbm image data, size = 117 x 150, rawbits, pixmap
 $ xxd -s +15 -i wayland.ppm  > wayland-logo.h
+$ sed -i 's/wayland_ppm/wayland_logo/g' wayland-logo.h
 ```

+*The resulting C array created by `xxd` will be named after the input file i.e. `wayland_ppm`.
+We rename it with the last command to something more human-readable.*

 The image is now in the `RGB` format (3 bytes per pixel), which we have to convert to the `XRGB` format (4 bytes per pixel).
 Our frame rendering loop becomes: